ROBERT AND LINDSAY YOUNG • Lawyers and Philanthropists

 Robert and Lindsay Young

-The legacy of twin brothers, Lindsay and Robert Young, continues to influence the areas of practice, spirit of community, and commitment to unyielding high-standards that exist today at Young, Williams & Ward.
+The legacy of twin brothers, Lindsay and Robert Young, continues to influence the areas of practice, spirit of community, and commitment to unyielding high-standards that exist today at Young, Williams & Theiss.
 The brothers’ rich history within the Knoxville community and their keen ability to deftly counsel businesses, so that they, in turn, could support and grow our community, remain foundational hallmarks of today’s firm which continues to proudly bear their name.

 Excerpt from The University of Tennessee Alumnus article, “100 Distinguished Alumni”